MIchaelKa/tech-knowledge-base/COLMAP.md

 	- Camera Pose Estimation
 		- Needed for rectification step.
 		- We need rectified images before applying triangulation in depth estimation step
-		- Which algorithm they use on Step 2 for simultaneously getting 3D coordinated and camera positions w/o rectification?
 	- sparse 3D point cloud - starting point or reference for dense reconstruction
 	- reduces the computational complexity of dense reconstruction
 		- epipolar line searching?
 - Can we benefit from using Monocular Depth Estimation (MDE) on Step 2
+	- YEs
+- Which algorithm they use on Step 2 for simultaneously getting 3D coordinated and camera positions?
+	- Bundle Adjustment (BA) - ?
+- Which algorithm they use on Step 2 to establish a basic 3D structure and camera positions
+	- Two-View Geometry Estimation
+- Does COLMAP use rectified images on the Step 3.
+Dense Reconstruction?
+	- YES

-3D structure on Step 2 (SfM)
+3D structure on Step 2.
+SfM.
 - sparse
 	- Only key points are reconstructed
 - points in the sparse cloud are generally very accurate, as they are derived from robust feature matches

-Depth Map Estimation on Step 3 (Dense Reconstruction)
+Depth Map Estimation on Step 3.
+Dense Reconstruction.
 - dense
 - accuracy can vary depending on the quality of depth estimation

+Two-View Geometry Estimation
+- Essential and Fundamental Matrices estimation
+- Rectified images are not typically required
+- Triangulation
+- Direct linear transformation (DLT)